hq-sun/Marketing-Campaign/README.md

 # Marketing Campaign Project
 The response.csv file contains observations taken from a recent direct marketing campaign to win back former customers.

-The goal of this project is to
+The goal of this project is to:

 1. Develop a predictive model to be used to select records to be included in a future campaign.